 Is papaya good for digestion?
 Yes, it definitely is!
 Regular intake of papaya can prevent stomach ailments and uneasiness because of its high fibre and water content.

-Some papaya fruit benefits come from the health benefits of papaya enzyme, papain, that works wonderfully in digestion and also strengthens the tissues of the digestive tract.
+Some papaya fruit benefits come from the health benefits of the papaya enzyme, papain, which works wonderfully in digestion and also strengthens the tissues of the digestive tract.
 For best results, eat papaya at least one hour before or after your meal.